What is LENR Research? (LENR FAQs)

 Where does the energy come from in LENRs?

-(Source: New Energy Times) The energy in LENRs comes from neutron-capture processes and beta-decays, followed by conversion of gamma rays to infra-red.
-Take a look at our article Where Does the Energy Come From in LENRs? and be sure to scroll to the bottom to see examples of possible reaction pathways.
+According to the Widom-Larsen Theory, the energy in LENRs comes from neutron-capture processes and beta-decays, followed by conversion of gamma rays to infra-red.
+Take a look at the New Energy Times article Where Does the Energy Come From in LENRs?
+Be sure to scroll to the bottom to see examples of possible reaction pathways.
 Widom and Larsen explain the gamma-ray conversion in their U.S. patent.

 How are LENR experiments performed?